puppetlabs/puppetlabs-apache/README.md

 #####`redirectmatch_regexp` & `redirectmatch_status` & `redirectmatch_dest`

-Determines which server status should be raised for a given regular expression and where to forward teh user to.
-Entered as an arrays.
+Determines which server status should be raised for a given regular expression and where to forward the user to.
+Entered as arrays.
 Defaults to 'undef'.

 ```puppet
     apache::vhost { 'site.name.fdqn':